An assault charge in Colorado is a very serious accusation that could result in decades of prison time.

 Give Yourself a Fighting Chance Schedule a Consultation Today

 The first step towards hiring our attorneys is to request a consultation with us.
-We can conduct initial consultations in person at our legal office, or virtually over video or phone call.
-You can easily request a consultation by filling out our online form or calling
+We can conduct your initial consultation in person or by video or phone call.
+You can easily request a consultation by contacting us online or calling (720) 749-2876.

 Client Testimonial 5-Star Review